dart-lang/site-www/src/null-safety/index.md

 ## Dart 3 and null safety

-Dart 3---planned for a mid-2023 release---requires sound null safety.
-It will prevent code from running without it.
+Dart 3---planned for a mid-2023 release---always has sound null safety.

-Packages without null safety support will cause issues when resolving
+Dart 3 will prevent code from running without it.

-dependencies:
+Packages developed with null safety support will cause issues when resolving dependencies:

 ```
 $ dart pub get

-Because mypackage doesn't support null safety, version solving failed.
+Because pkg1 doesn't support null safety, version solving failed.
 The lower bound of "sdk: '>=2.9.0 <3.0.0'" must be 2.12.0 or higher to enable null safety.
 ```